rdemolgen/SavvySuite/README.md

 3. Perform noise reduction and individual CNV calling using SavvyCNV.
 4. Perform joint calling with SavvyCNVJointCaller - this is only appropriate if you want to combine the CNV calls for multiple people (for instance different members of a family) into a single CNV call set.
 Accuracy is improved by calling the CNVs together.

 The SavvyCNV set of programs analyses the read depth of off-target reads to detect CNVs.
 It requires a reasonable number of samples sequenced using the same method.
 (Don't mix samples sequenced using different methods - it won't work well.)
 The sample data must be provided in aligned BAM or CRAM files.
+Note that it is sensible to analyse male and female samples separately, unless you are excluding the X and Y chromosomes from analysis.

 Homozygosity and shared haplotype analysis is described separately below.